What Is the Law About Repaying Money or Returning Things That Were Provided By One Partner to the Other During a Dating Relationship?

 When a Couple Breaks Up After a Relationship Wherein Money or Other Valuable Thing Was Provided By One of the People to the Other, Legally the Money or Thing Will Be Viewed As a Loan Unless the Person Who Received the Money or Thing Proves the Donative Intent to Show That the Money or Thing Was Clearly a Gift.

-A Helpful Guide For How to Legally Determine Whether Monies or Things Provided During a Relationship Were Gifts or Loans
+Determining Whether Monies or Things Provided During a Relationship Were Gifts or Loans

 What Is the Legal Difference Between Loans and Gifts